Manohara-Ai/RL_Experiment/README.md

 ![Evaluation Results](results/plots/Evaluation_Results.png)

-To address DQN’s weaknesses, we integrated **Monte Carlo Tree Search (MCTS)** as a planning module on top of the learned DQN policy.
-The hybrid **DQN+MCTS** agent achieved significantly better performance:
+The plot above shows the **cumulative rewards across 50 evaluation games** for both the standalone **DQN agent** and the hybrid **DQN+MCTS agent**.

+* The **DQN curve** stays consistently below zero, reflecting its difficulty in achieving reliable success during evaluation.
+Despite having improved during training, the agent frequently stalls or terminates by reaching the 75-step cap, leading to a negative overall score.
+* By contrast, the **DQN+MCTS curve** trends upward and stabilizes above zero.
+This demonstrates the effect of planning: the agent is able to explore ahead, avoid dead ends, and achieve better long-term outcomes even in challenging scenarios.

 **Evaluation Statistics (50 games):**

-* Average Reward: **0.050** (positive, in contrast to DQN’s negative score)
+* **DQN:** Average Reward = **-2.062**, Average Inference Time = **0.0002s per step**
-* Average Inference Time: **0.0133 seconds**
+* **DQN+MCTS:** Average Reward = **0.050**, Average Inference Time = **0.0133s per step**

-This demonstrates a clear **trade-off between speed and success**:
+The comparison highlights a clear **trade-off between speed and robustness**:

-* **DQN Strategy:** Fast and reactive (0.0002s per step).
-However, it is prone to failure—76% of its games ended by hitting the maximum step limit (75).
+* **DQN Strategy** – Fast and reactive, but prone to failure.
+About 76% of its games end by hitting the maximum step limit.
-* **DQN+MCTS Strategy:** Slower due to planning (0.0133s per step), but more robust.
-The agent explores ahead, often finding viable paths to the goal.
-90% of its games reached the 75-step cap, reflecting its willingness to extend episodes in search of solutions.

-In summary:

-* **DQN** learns faster but fails more often during evaluation.
-* **DQN+MCTS** sacrifices speed for robustness, achieving consistently higher rewards.
+* **DQN+MCTS Strategy** – Slower due to the planning overhead, yet more effective.
+It reaches the 75-step cap in ~90% of games, reflecting persistence in exploring solutions, and ultimately achieves higher rewards.

+In summary, the line plot and statistics together confirm that **DQN+MCTS outperforms DQN** in terms of reliability and reward, albeit at the cost of slower inference.

 ---